 In a Nutshell: Last week at the Glen, Brad Keselowski served Clint Bowyer notice that he was in for a battle for the Nationwide Series title.
 This weekend, Carl Edwards joined the dogfight.
 After scoring the pole Saturday morning, Edwards dominated the Nationwide Series race at Michigan, leading 71 of 125 laps to convincingly score his third victory of the season in this series over Brian Vickers and Tony Stewart.
-Edwards’ win marked the first Nationwide Series victory for Roush Fenway Racing at MIS since Jeff Burton in 1998.
-And besides his usual backflip, Edwards also made a classy move following the event: giving his trophy to the race’s grand marshal, Make-a-Wish kid Eric Wright.
+Edwards’s win marked the first Nationwide Series victory for Roush Fenway Racing at MIS since Jeff Burton in 1998.
+And besides his usual backflip, Edwards also made a classy move following the event, giving his trophy to the race’s grand marshal, Make-a-Wish kid Eric Wright.

 The race was the first in which the true effect of NASCAR’s limitations on Toyota motors was visible.
-While Toyota drivers Tony Stewart, Brian Vickers, and Joey Logano all enjoyed stellar runs, none of these drivers were able to drive away from the field as had been seen throughout the earlier parts of the Nationwide season.
-Toyota drivers Brian Vickers and David Reutimann each made remarks during and after the event speaking as to the influence the loss of horsepower was having on their efforts.
+While Toyota drivers Stewart, Vickers and Joey Logano all enjoyed stellar runs, none of these drivers were able to drive away from the field as had been seen throughout the earlier parts of the Nationwide season.
+Toyota drivers Vickers and David Reutimann each made remarks during and after the event speaking as to the influence the loss of horsepower was having on their efforts.

-Cale Gale’s 19th place finish was in no way indicative of how the Alabama short track ace ran on Saturday.
+Cale Gale’s 19th-place finish was in no way indicative of how the Alabama short-track ace ran on Saturday.
 After starting on the outside pole, Gale ran in the top 10 throughout the early and middle portions of the race, running clean and competitively with a plethora of Cup regulars.
-The only thing that kept Gale from scoring a top 10 in his first MIS run was an untimely caution during green flag pit stops that put his No. 33 team a lap down.
+The only thing that kept Gale from scoring a top 10 in his first MIS run was an untimely caution during green-flag pit stops that put his No. 33 team a lap down.
 Still, Gale was the first car to finish one lap behind, and good finish or not his run showed just far this prospect has come with regard to speedway racing.

-I try not to mention the Cup drivers in this column, but Clint Bowyer’s post-race comments have got to be brought to light.
-After fading late in the race and finishing a disappointing tenth, Bowyer was noticeably frustrated when interviewed.
-But his utter refusal to take responsibility for his contact with David Reutimann that severely damaged the No. 99 Toyota was more noticeable.
+I try not to mention the Cup drivers in this column, but Bowyer’s post-race comments have got to be brought to light.
+After fading late in the race and finishing a disappointing 10th, Bowyer was noticeably frustrated when interviewed.
+But his utter refusal to take responsibility for his contact with Reutimann that severely damaged the No. 99 Toyota was more noticeable.
 Bowyer, who earlier this season bashed David Stremme at Nashville for having the nerve “to touch the points leader,” lashed out at Reutimann, even though video made it clear that Bowyer’s No. 2 hiked up the track while Reutimann’s No. 99 held its line.
 According to Bowyer, when racing side by side, it’s the job of the guy on the outside to move up the track to give the guy on the bottom room – not the responsibility of the driver passing low to make sure they can clear the car on their outside.

 How depressing is it that a guy with this attitude towards the Nationwide Series and its competitors may well be its champion?
 And what does this pouting say about Bowyer as a driver, who in both Nationwide and Cup is now in the longest slumps of his career?
-One has got to wonder when Bowyer will actually accept that NASCAR’s second tier series is not going to simply roll over and give him a title.
+One has got to wonder when Bowyer will actually accept that NASCAR’s second-tier series is not going to simply roll over and give him a title.

 Better Luck Next Time